 9 CPD credits for members of the Psychological Society of Ireland

-The aim of this diploma course is to introduce learners to the basic concepts involved in the clinical practice of Counselling Psychology.
+The aim of Diploma in Counselling Psychologye is to introduce learners to the basic concepts involved in the clinical practice of Counselling Psychology.
 The intention is to provide each participant with an enjoyable and engaging entry-point to a complex and multi-faceted subject area.

 The course runs for ten weeks and is composed of the following elements:

 Lectures: This is the traditional mainstay of academic programmes.
 The lectures will provide information, explain concepts and guide the reading of the learner;

 Discussion: Participants will be encouraged to discuss important concepts and themes in a relaxed atmosphere.
 The emphasis here is less on defending view-points than on the exploration of ideas and the sharing of personal understanding.

 Practical Exercises: Towards the latter part of the programme we will conduct some practical exercises relevant to the clinical application of counselling.
 The precise form of this element will depend on the dynamic specific to each group of learners and is, as such, a somewhat organic element.
 It is envisaged, though, that this component will involve some form of group process and some one-to-one clinical encounters involving learners in the role of clinician and client; and,

 Essay / Project: Each participant will be tasked with writing an essay of approximately 2500 words.
 The topic for each essay will be discussed and agreed with the lecturer.
 A submission date will be given, typically about one month after the date of the final lecture.
 Learners will be encouraged to comply with this deadline as extensions can only be given in exceptional circumstances.

 Successful completion of the programme will require a pass grade on the essay and a pass grade for class participation.
 The lecturer will make every effort to assist each learner in maximising his or her performance on the programme.

 - Top Ten Basic Counselling Skills-Listening vs. Reacting